Half Marathon Course

 Assistance to the Finish

 Transport back to the finish line will be provided for runners unable to complete the race.
 A runner follow-up bus/van will be available throughout the course at the back of the pack.
-The finish line is on Biscayne Boulevard (between SE 1st St. and Flagler St.) and will remain open until 2:00 pm.
+The finish line is on Biscayne Boulevard (between SE 1st St. and Flagler St.) and will remain open until 2:00 PM.
+See more below.

 Family Reunion Area

-After finishing, reunite with friends and family under the signpost with the first letter in of last name.
-If a participant is taking longer than expected, please visit the Information Booth at the post-race area (located in the center walkway of Bayfront Park, adjacent to the finish shoot) where we will have athlete look-up set up.
+If a participant is taking longer than expected to finish, please visit the Information Booth located in the center walkway of Bayfront Park, adjacent to the finish chute for assistance.
 Course and medical personnel will track runners and record data to ensure updates for families on participant’s condition and/or whereabouts.

 In order to comply with event permits as per municipal requirements, the roads will gradually reopen to vehicular traffic.
 We require that participants be properly prepared and trained to complete the full marathon (26.2 miles/42 KM) within 7 hours (16 minutes per mile pace or 10 minutes per KM) after the last wave/corral begins.